-Chicken Detox Soup with Cannellini Beans and Kale is a delicious one pot soup, made with chicken, beans and vegetables, perfect for cold winter days.
+Chicken Detox Soup with Cannellini Beans and Kale is a delicious one pot soup made with chicken, beans and vegetables, and is perfect for cold winter days.

 This is a sponsored conversation written by me on behalf of Bob’s Red Mill.
 The opinions and text are all mine.

 Continuing on with my detox recipes, I give you this delicious soup recipe.
 I can honestly already tell in the last week of eating healthier and how my body is responding.
 If you’ve been following me then you know I have an infatuation with soup, and this one is a sure-fire winner.

 WILL IT HELP YOU LOSE WEIGHT?